 In February 1906, Solon Lycugus Coleman Jr. purchased a lot in Uniontown adjacent to the historic Holy Cross Episcopal Church on Franklin Street to build a home for his family.
 Between 1906 and 1909, Coleman oversaw the construction of his Neo-Classical home known as Co-Nita Manor.
 Coleman and his family lived at Co-Nita Manor until his death on June 4, 1938.
 The home was later owned by the Brunson family.

-In 2000, Co-Nita Manor was listed on the National Register of Historic Places alongside another Neo-Classical Revival style house, the Hardie-Coleman House, as a contributing structure of the Uniontown Historic District.
+Recognized officially as the Coleman-Brunson House, Co-Nita Manor was listed on the National Register of Historic Places in 2000 alongside another Neo-Classical Revival style house, the Hardie-Coleman House, as a contributing structure of the Uniontown Historic District.
 Co-Nita Manor is described by the National Register of Historic Places as a “large two-story brick veneered dwelling with a low-pitched hipped roof with a central hooded dormer, three-bay facade, and central double-leaf entrance with full transom and sidelights.
 The second-floor central bay features a fanlight and sidelights, a dominant full-height portico with paired Corinthian columns supporting a flat roof, balcony, and wide cornice, the full-width one-story porch is supported with small Corinthian colonettes, side porte cochere, decorative quoins, and exterior corbelled chimneys.”